hmeng/the-gen-z-catechism/chapters/post-37.md

 ---
-layout: default
+layout: chapter
-title: "Post 37"
+title: "Post #37: What happens when we're saved?"
 ---
 # Post #37: What happens when we're saved?